joeyzhang-dev/neetcode/Arrays and Hashing/49_Group_Anagrams.md

 **✅ Clarified Assumptions:**
 - Input is a list of lowercase strings
 - Return format is a list of grouped anagram lists (order doesn't matter)
-- Each string can be assumed to contain only a–z
+- Each string contains only letters a–z

 ---